-Chester Theatre Company was founded in 1990 by Vincent Dowling and H. Newman Marsh.
+Chester Theatre Company was founded in 1990 by Vincent Dowling, former Artistic Director of Dublin’s famed Abbey Theatre.
 Over the years, The Miniature Theatre of Chester, as it was then known, grew from “little miracle of the Berkshires” (The Berkshire Eagle) to a company that “has produced a record that can rival the best the area has to offer.”
 (The Boston Globe)

 In fact, CTC has transferred 17 productions to other venues in the last 15 years, a record any theatre company would be proud of.
 Truly, CTC “delivers plays that grip the soul and fire the imagination.”
 (The Valley Advocate)

-The Gateway Playwriting Project and The Camp Shepard Project are after-school playwriting programs that teams middle school playwrights with professional actors, directors and designers to create new works performed before the general public.
+The Gateway Playwriting Project and The Camp Shepard Project were after-school playwrighting programs that teams middle school playwrights with professional actors, directors and designers to create new works performed before the general public.
 This innovative program received the Champions of Arts Education Award from the Massachusetts Alliance of Arts Educators, and was named a Creative Teaching Partner by the Massachusetts Cultural Council.